‘Riverdale’ Star Camila Mendes Remembers Co-Star Luke Perry: ‘My Heart Hurts For His Family’

 — Certified Pop (@CertifiedPop) March 7, 2019

-Luke Perry’s two children, Jack and Sophie have also spoken out after their dad’s death and it’s easy to see that they’re broken up about it.
-As the Inquisitr recently reported, Jack shared a heartfelt post as well as two photos.
+Luke Perry’s two children, Jack and Sophie, have also spoken out after their dad’s death, and it’s easy to see that they’re broken up about it.
+As The Inquisitr recently reported, Jack shared a heartfelt post as well as two photos.
 The first picture is a solo shot of himself standing in a wrestling ring and looking out into the crowd.
 The second photo features a throwback of Jack and his father and both boys have huge smiles on their faces.

 To go along with the cute images was a touching caption that is enough to bring anyone to tears.
 The wrestling star started off the post by saying that Luke was a lot of different things to a lot of people, but to him, he was just dad.
 He continues on to say that he will do his best to carry on his legacy and make him proud.